Content Marketing for Therapists:

 Start With the Goal In Mind

-The best way to protect yourself from feeling lost and overwhelmed, is to really focus in on exactly what you are trying to achieve.
+The best way to protect yourself from feeling lost and overwhelmed when planning content marketing for therapists, is to really focus in on exactly what you are trying to achieve.
 And simply saying that you want to “grow your practice” is not enough!

 Do you want to attract more clients?
 If so, which kind of clients?
 Do you want more clients who are seeking a specific type of support?
 Or perhaps you want to transition to more clients who are self-pay rather than accepting insurance?